thycotic/privman-docs/install/installation/installation-adv.md

-[title]: # (Advanced Installation)
+[title]: # (Manual Installation)
 [tags]: # (manual)
 [priority]: # (1504)
-# Installation - Advanced
+# Manual Installation

 If you need to manually install Privilege Manager on a system and you already have an existing server installation, refer to the installation instructions described under the [High Availability Set-up for Privilege Manager](../../how-to/infrastructure/ha_clustering.md).
+Otherwise follow the steps below.

-Thycotic recommends to always use the setup.exe installer to verify that your system meets the pre-requisites.
+>**Note**: Thycotic recommends to always use the setup.exe installer to verify that your system meets the pre-requisites.

 ## Download Privilege Manager Application Files